 What brings people to psychotherapy?

-I work with a diverse range of adults from many different backgrounds and experiencing a wide range of challenges and difficulties.
-I work on a one-to-one, face-to-face basis.
+I work with adults from many different backgrounds and experiencing a wide range of challenges and difficulties.
+I work on a one-to-one, face-to-face basis (remote working during the pandemic).
 I have a particular interest in helping people who are experiencing issues with:

-Coping with the demands of modern lifestyles, developing resilience.
+Coping with the demands of modern lifestyles, developing emotional resilience.

 Confusing, unhelpful and destructive, negative thinking patterns.
 Feeling anxious, frightened or panic.